 Once everything is set, you’ll receive reports via TLS-RPT about failures and issues.
 Sending servers cache the MTA-STS file and use it repeatedly for a period indicated in the document.
 Upon expiration, the servers request the file again.

-Now that you understand the basic principles, let’s dive further into the two components of the MTA-STS policy.
+Let’s dive further into the two components of the MTA-STS policy.

 The MTA-STS File

-- version: What version of the policy file you’re viewing.
-The proper syntax is to include this line first.
-Other components can follow in any order.
+version | The version of the policy file you’re viewing | The proper syntax is to include this line first, with the other components following in any order |

-- mx: To fill in this part, you have to pull your MX records from the DNS.
-Mention each mail host on a separate line to nail the syntax of the file.
+mx | To fill in this part, you have to pull your MX records from the DNS | Mention each mail host on a separate line to nail the syntax of the file |

-- max_age: This component indicates how long the sender should cache the policy.
-The number is expressed in seconds and should be between 604,800 and 1,209,600 (1–2 weeks) for testing mode; and between 24 hours (86,400 seconds) and 31,557,600 (one year) for enforce mode.
+max_age | Indicates how long the sender should cache the policy | The number is expressed in seconds and should be: between 604,800 and 1,209,600 (1–2 weeks) for testing mode between 24 hours (86,400 seconds) and 31,557,600 (one year) for enforce mode |

-- The MTA-STS DNS Record
+The MTA-STS DNS Record

-- “v=:” is the policy version number.
+- “v=:” This is the policy version number.

 What are the Requirements for MTA-STS?